Do We Need A Cross-over Genre?

 Coble Bray is not a just a killer with a badge.
 He worries about that fine line that separates him from his quarry.
 The cost is huge.
 Anyone deep into his thoughts may want to run.

-His new wife Rita is a woman with a past she regrets—she’s torn and vindictive.
+His new wife Maria is a woman with a past she regrets—she’s torn and vindictive.
 An ex-Pinkerton operative who’s impulsive and vengeful—and dangerous.

 Priest has no chance of contrition—he’s a pastor who killed a man in anger, and can’t find sorrow in it.
 There’s no going back.